Top 10 Tips to Look for Water Damage and Mold in Buildings

 - Look at drains for signs of leaks.

 What is the overall condition of the space?
 Run down or pristine?
-Likely somewhere in between, but the general condition can give you a clue how well long term maintenance has been.
+Likely somewhere in between, but the general condition can give you a clue how good long term maintenance has been.
 Shoddy maintenance can allow water damage to fester and mold growth to set in.

 Single pane windows are notorious for excessive condensation.